lgs85/covidhm/README.md

-# Assessment of contact tracing, social distancing, and real-world social tracking data for control of COVID-19
+# Combining fine-scale social contact data with epidemic modelling reveals interactions between contact tracing, quarantine, testing and physical distancing for controlling COVID-19

 *Disclaimer: currently undergoing changes due to incorporating reviewer comments.
 Please get in touch if you have any issues.*